mtsfoni/cdx-enrich/README.md

 * A simple license `MIT` uses **LicenseIdResolveRule**
 * A compound expression `MIT OR Apache-2.0` uses **SpdxExpressionResolveRule**
-* A special license `NOASSERTION` with alternative expressions uses **FallbackLicenseResolveRule**, if conditions are met; otherwise, the license remains unchanged
+* A license placeholder `NOASSERTION` with alternative expressions uses **FallbackLicenseResolveRule**, if conditions are met; otherwise, the license remains unchanged

 ## Issues and Contributions